Equality and diversity

 The People Committee considers all matters relating to equality and diversity, staff development and training, the health and safety of staff, students and visitors to the School and the general safety of our premises.

-The committee, led by Deputy Dean, Professor Mo Naim, presents recommendations to the Dean and the Management Board or other School and University committees as appropriate.
+The committee, led by Dean, Professor Rachel Ashworth, presents recommendations to Management Board or other School and University committees as appropriate.